marcioreisjr/FleetInsightPro/README.md

 - Decompress the image and navigate to the uncompressed directory.
 - Create the beta-data volume by running `docker volume create beta-data`.
 - Build the Docker images by running `docker-compose build`.
 - Start the system by running `docker-compose up`.
 Please allow several minutes for the system to start, especially the first time you run it as it needs to initialize the database.
+Some errors may appear on the console during the initialization, but they are expected and can be ignored (`Failed to establish a new connection: [Errno -2]`).
 - Finally, open your browser and navigate to http://localhost:3000/ to access the application.

 ## Design